Letian2003/MM_INF/README.md

 ## 📚 Usage

-MM-INF directory is `mminf`, and the main function is `infer_pipeline.py`.

 This project can be used to implement a pipeline of multiple LLMs/MLLMs.
 User needs to fill in the configuration file, prompt and post-processing function.

+The main function is `infer_pipeline.py`.
 The config file is placed in `config/` and the post-processing function is placed in `pp_func/`.

 To learn more about the task configuration or custom tasks, please refer to the [Custom Tasks](docs/Custom_tasks.md).